-You must submit your completed 401(k) Plan Enrollment/Election Form to both your employer's payroll department and to the Plan Office.
+You must submit your completed Enrollment/Election Form to both your employer's payroll department and to the Plan Office.
 Your employer deducts your contributions from your pay and forwards them to the Plan Office.
-The Plan Office then transmits your contributions to Fidelity Institutional Retirement Services Company for investment in your 401(k) accounts.
+The Plan Office then transmits your contributions to Fidelity Institutional Retirement Services Company ("Fidelity") for investment in your 401(k) accounts.